CamNorman/CamNorman/README.md

 Graduate of Bloomtech Institute of Technology

-Im looking to collaborate on new projects that will further my understanding of coding
+Im looking to collaborate on new projects that will further my understanding of Data Analytics

 I am proficient in Python and SQL

 Ways to connect with me:
 Email:
 cameronnorman07@gmail.com

-Instagram:
-@cameron_norman07

 Linkedin:
 https://www.linkedin.com/in/cameron-norman-122713202/